Strain-Driven Altermagnetic Spin Splitting Effect in RuO$_2$: Keywords

 Instead, we shows that (100) RuO$_2$ is a more promising platform for unambiguous detection of $\mathcal{T}$-odd SHC, because its $\mathcal{T}$-even and $\mathcal{T}$-odd components exhibit clearly distinct angular dependencies.
 This makes it particularly suitable for spin-torque and second-harmonic measurements.
 However, its experimental realization remains challenging due to the strong thickness dependence of epitaxial strain.
 Previous studies have shown that strain along the [001] direction is rapidly relaxed as increasing film thickness above 4~nm.~\cite{jeong2025metallicity,Forte2025} Therefore, to observe nonzero $\mathcal{T}$-odd SHC in (100) RuO$_2$, films must be sufficiently thin and exhibit high crystalline quality.
 In addition, the sign of the $\mathcal{T}$-odd SHC should flip when the Néel vector is reversed.
 Therefore, the relative sign between the $\mathcal{T}$-odd and $\mathcal{T}$-even SHCs can be either positive or negative, depending on the experimental conditions.
 This sign change can serve as an experimental strategy to identify the presence of a $\mathcal{T}$-odd SHC.~\cite{Jung2025}

+We further note that experimentally observed $\mathcal{T}$-odd SHC signals in (100) RuO$_2$ thin films are also significantly smaller than theoretical predictions,~\cite{bai2022observation,Jung2025} which we attribute to two main factors: strain relaxation in thicker films that suppresses the strain-induced magnetic order, and the multi-domain nature of experimental samples where contributions from domains with varying N\'{e}el vector orientations partially cancel each other.
+Therefore, achieving sufficiently strong epitaxial strain together with single-domain N\'{e}el vector alignment would be essential to experimentally access the intrinsic $\mathcal{T}$-odd SHC, making N\'{e}el vector switching and domain alignment important directions for future experimental research on RuO$_2$-based spintronic devices.

 In summary, we have performed a comprehensive theoretical investigation of the SHE and ASSE in RuO$_2$, focusing on the influence of strain, crystallographic orientation, and electronic correlations.
 Our results demonstrate that the Hubbard $U$ parameter plays a critical role in determining the magnetic ground state and spin Hall responses.
 A large $U$ ($>1.2$ eV), often assumed in previous studies, unrealistically enhances magnetism and $\mathcal{T}$-odd SHC.
 In contrast, experimental evidence and our calculations consistently suggest that RuO$_2$ is weakly correlated, with small or negligible $U$.
 Without $U$, we find that, while (001) and (101) oriented RuO$_2$ films remain nonmagnetic, (100) and (110) orientations can exhibit altermagnetic spin splitting.
 In particular, strain-induced altermagnetism in (100) RuO$_2$ generates a remarkably large $\mathcal{T}$-odd SHC, corresponding to the SHA of approximately 15.3\%.
 More importantly, the $\mathcal{T}$-even and $\mathcal{T}$-odd contributions in this geometry exhibit distinct angular dependencies, providing an unambiguous experimental pathway to verify the ASSE.
 Our findings explain why ASSE may have been absent in some experiments on bulk-like or (101) films, while simultaneously predicting a strong, detectable signature in high-quality, ultra-thin (100) films where epitaxial strain is maximized.